wllfaria/writings/implementing-syntax-highlighting.md

 </details>

-This simple structure represents our terminal viewport in a `virtual` space, allowing us to manipulate its content and later print everything to the actual output, but this is useless unless we have a way to fill this viewport with actual text from some source file.
+This simple structure represents our terminal viewport in a `virtual` space, allowing us to manipulate its content and later print everything to the actual output.
+However, this is useless unless we have a way to fill this viewport with actual text from some source file.

 ## Storing text in memory
 The inner representation of the contents of a text file within a code editor is a whole universe of discussion, there are many data structures and techniques for efficiency and ease of use, some editors may use a [Piece Table](https://en.wikipedia.org/wiki/Piece_table), others might use a [Gap Buffer](https://en.wikipedia.org/wiki/Gap_buffer), but a very common way is to use a [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)), which is used by some popular editors, like [Helix](https://github.com/helix-editor/helix).
 Depending on your project scope, sometimes even a simple vector of strings can cut it.

-We are not going to go into the pros and cons of each implementation, this might be subject for another article, so let's just pick ropes to be our data structure of choice.
+We are not going to go into the pros and cons of each implementation, this might be the subject of another article, so let's just pick ropes to be our data structure of choice.

-There is a very neat rust library called `ropey` which provides a very nice rope interface, and its actually very easy to use.
+There is a very neat rust library called `ropey` which provides a very nice rope interface, and it's actually very easy to use.
 So we can just define our `TextObject` struct to hold an instance of a rope, which we will use to manipulate the source code text and display it onscreen.
 ```rust
 use std::ops::Range;